ReactPoland/React-Convention-Book/text/909_React_Convention.md

 Below we have introduced statefull DashboardContainer - we need it to do this way as we are using componentDidMount for invoking the function called ***this.props.dashboardVisitIncrement()***.

-###### IMPORTANT: The statefull DashboardContainer component is required here because our features requrire using a componentDidMount and we assume that in the components directory we want to have only "dump components" and by that mean that all the React components in the "src/components" can have any states (and any React-related lifecycle methods like componentDidMount).
-In the src/components we will keep only stateless components (in other words they are also called dump components).
+#### IMPORTANT: The statefull DashboardContainer component is required here because our features requrire using a componentDidMount and we assume that in the components directory we want to have only "dumb components" and by that mean that all the React components in the "src/components" can have any states (and any React-related lifecycle methods like componentDidMount).
+In the src/components we will keep only stateless components (in other words they are also called dumb components).

 ```